hipe/tmx/lib/skylab/headless/doc/issues/038-the-box-DSL-collapse-hack.md

-(this documents relatively old ideas. we have edited it for maintenence and to aide in refactoring legacy apps etc. but note that these ideas pre-date whatever we came up with during the big rewrite of "legacy" (né "all.rb"), the "matryoshka" phase of Face, and this most recent re-write to "bleeding";
+(this documents relatively old ideas. we have edited it for maintenence and to aide in refactoring legacy apps etc. but note that these ideas pre-date whatever we came up with during the big rewrite of "legacy" (né "all.rb"), the "matryoshka" phase of F-ace, and this most recent re-write to "bleeding";
  all of which will certainly be legacy themselves by the time you read this.)

 ## understanding the hybrid architecture